On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 Monetisation under the auDA Rules

-To register a name for monetisation, registrants simply need to meet the eligibility and allocation requirements for the com.au or net.au name they wish to register or renew.
+To register a domain name for monetisation, registrants simply need to meet the eligibility requirements for .au direct, or the eligibility and allocation requirements for the com.au or net.au name they wish to register or renew.

-This exception has now been removed.
-As long the eligibility and allocation rules are met, registrants can monetise a domain name, or transfer a com.au/net.au domain name licence to another eligible registrant.
+As long as the eligibility and allocation rules are met, registrants can monetise a domain name, or transfer a com.au/net.au/.au direct domain name licence to another eligible registrant.

-You can register com.au/net.au domain names licenses for the purpose of transferring them to another registrant
+You can register com.au/net.au/.au direct domain name licenses for the purpose of transferring them to another registrant

 What to do if these changes affect you

-To ensure you remain eligible to hold your domain name you may need to update the basis on which your name meets the allocation criteria.
+To ensure you remain eligible to hold your domain name you may need to update the basis on which your name meets the eligibility or allocation criteria.

 While you will need to assess what is best for your own circumstances, you may wish to register a matching business name to ensure you meet the allocation criteria.